The Power of Greedy for Online Minimum Cost Matching on the Line: Introduction

-When the arrival order of the requests is random, \cite{GairingK19} showed that greedy is $O(n)$ and $\Omega(n^{0.22})$ competitive. \cite{Raghvendra16} gave a deterministic algorithm that achieves a $O(\log n)$ competitive ratio, which is optimal even for randomized algorithms.
-When the requests are drawn i.i.d.~from any distribution over the set of servers, \cite{GuptaGPW19} gave a $O((\log\log\log{n})^2)$ competitive algorithm in general metric spaces that is also constant competitive on the line and for tree metrics.
-When the servers and requests are uniformly and independently distributed, \cite{TsaiTC94} showed that greedy achieves an $O(\sqrt{n})$ competitive ratio on the unit disk and \cite{Kanoria21} showed that an algorithm called hierarchical greedy is constant competitive on the unit hypercube (and also analyzed the more challenging fully dynamic setting where the servers also arrive online).
+When the arrival order of the requests is random, \citet{caragiannis2016truthful} showed that greedy is $O(n)$ and $\Omega(n^{0.26})$ competitive. \citet{Raghvendra16} gave a deterministic algorithm that achieves a $O(\log n)$ competitive ratio, which is optimal even for randomized algorithms.
+When the requests are drawn i.i.d.~from any distribution over the set of servers, \citet{GuptaGPW19} gave a $O((\log\log\log{n})^2)$ competitive algorithm in general metric spaces that is also constant competitive on the line and for tree metrics.
+When the servers and requests are uniformly and independently distributed, \citet{TsaiTC94} showed that greedy achieves an $2.3\sqrt{n}$ competitive ratio on the unit disk and \citet{Kanoria21} showed that an algorithm called hierarchical greedy is constant competitive on the unit hypercube (and also analyzed the more challenging fully dynamic setting where the servers also arrive online).
+A summary of the best-known bounds for the competitive ratio in different settings is provided in Table~\ref{tab:summary}.

-Empirical evaluations of different algorithms on real spatial data have shown that greedy performs well in practice~\cite{TongSDCWX16}.
-The excess supply setting was studied in \cite{Akbarpour21}, who showed that the total optimal cost is $O(1)$ and the total cost of greedy is $O(\log^3 n)$ when the number of excess servers is linear and when the requests and servers are random (but the arrival order can be adversarial).
-The results for hierarchical greedy from \cite{Kanoria21} also extends to the excess supply setting.
+Empirical evaluations of different algorithms on real spatial data have shown that greedy performs well in practice~\citep{TongSDCWX16}.
+The excess supply setting was studied by \citet{Akbarpour21}, who showed that the expected total optimal cost is constant and the total cost of greedy is $O(\log^3 n)$ when the number of excess servers is linear and when the requests and servers are random (but the arrival order can be adversarial).
+The results for hierarchical greedy from \cite{Kanoria21} also extends to the excess supply setting. \citet{KalyanasundaramP00} showed a $O(\min(m, \log(n)))$ bound on the “double-competitive ratio” of greedy in an adversarial model with resource augmentation where there are $m$ possible server locations and the adversary has only half as many servers at each location as greedy.
 Recourse, i.e. allowing matching decisions to be revoked to some extent, has been considered in \cite{Megow, Gupta2020PERMUTATIONSB}.
-In the offline non-bipartite version of the problem with $2n$ point drawn uniformly from $[0,1]$, \cite{Frieze} showed that greedy achieves a $\Theta(\log{n})$ approximation.
+In the offline non-bipartite version of the problem with $2n$ point drawn uniformly from $[0,1]$, \citet{Frieze} showed that greedy achieves a $\Theta(\log{n})$ approximation.